BlueMaestro/Android-Tempo-App-SDK-DEPRECATED-/README.md

 #### Devices

 `BMDevice.java` - An abstract class to inherit for Blue Maestro devices

+DISCLAIMER

+While this SDK has been tested and verified as working with Tempo Disc™ Bluetooth Low Energy products at the time of submission to this repository, Blue Maestro may not keep this SDK up to date nor does it accept any obligation to do so.
+Blue Maestro does not guarantee or warrant this SDK is fit for any intended purpose and accepts no liability as a result it is not.

 `BMDeviceMap.java` - This holds a map of IDs to custom device classes, and allows creation of these custom devices